-On July 29, 2016, the Company completed a non-brokered private placement by issuing 11,926,440 units (the "Units") at a price of CDN\$0.09 per Unit for gross proceeds of CDN\$1,073,380.
-Each Unit comprised one common share of the Company and one-half of a share purchase warrant, with each whole share purchase warrant (a "Warrant") being exercisable for 2 years to purchase an additional common share at a price of CDN\$0.15 per share, subject to an acceleration provision triggered if at any time after November 30, 2016, the Company's common shares have a closing price on the TSX Exchange at or above a price of CDN\$0.30 per share for a period of 10 consecutive trading days.
-A total of 5,963,218 Warrants were issued pursuant to the Private Placement as part of the Units.
+On July 29, 2016, the Company closed an oversubscribed non-brokered private placement.
+The Company raised CDN\$1,073,380 through the issuance of 11,926,440 units ("Units") at a price of CDN\$0.09 per Unit.
+Each Unit comprises one common share of the Company and one-half of a share purchase warrant, with each whole share purchase warrant being exercisable for 2 years to purchase an additional common share at a price of CDN\$0.15 per share, subject to an acceleration provision.
+If at any time after November 30th, 2016, the Company's common shares have a closing price on the TSX Exchange at or above a price of CDN\$0.30 per share for a period of 10 consecutive trading days, the Company may give notice by News Release that expiration of the warrants will be accelerated to 40 days from the date of providing such notice.
+All shares will be subject to a four month hold period.
+Director loans in the amount of CDN\$100,000 were used towards this non-brokered private placement.